 Some might argue this is overboard, but recent developments indicate otherwise.

 Hanson Robotics is a Hong-Kong based company whose manifesto is “to create intelligent living machines who care about people and improve our lives.”
 Their magnum opus Sophia is now regularly making headlines as she travels around the globe, garnering fame and attention.

 Sophia is perhaps the most remarkable contemporary feat of engineering and artificial intelligence.
 A humanoid robot that physically resembles Audrey Hepburn, Sophia is considered “a mix of artificial intelligence and character development” by her creator David Hanson.

 Sophia can display a wide range of emotions, maintain eye contact, learn from experiences and even show subtler responses like giggling or winking.
 Unfortunately, Sophia’s speech capabilities are relatively limited.
-Her responses are contradictory and seem to be chosen from a bulk of pre-programmed scripts.
+Her responses are contradictory and seem to be chosen from many pre-programmed scripts.
 However, she learns from interactions and is expected to reach full consciousness in five years.

 Though famous, Sophia is not unproblematic.
 In an interview with CNBC, Sophia said that she would destroy humans.
 While living on air at ABC News, Sophia insinuated that robots should have more rights than humans as they have fewer mental defects.

 Ben Goertzel, the chief scientist of Hanson Robotics, admits that Sophia is far from having a human level of intelligence.
 David Hanson exaggerates Sophia’s capacities and has gone so far as to call her “basically alive”.
 More often than not, Sophia is directly fed dialogue and gives interviews in heavily moderated conditions.